Create, edit and delete statuses in team-managed projects

 Done

-We recommend these for starting a project.
+We recommend these for starting a space.
 As your team progresses, you may need to add more statuses to control the flow of your team’s work.

 Statuses can be shared between work types.
 This allows you to search for and report on work items in the same status across any work type.
-For example, you can find any work items that are currently “In progress” regardless if they are a story, a bug, or a subtask.
+For example, you can find any work items that are currently “In progress” regardless if they are a story, a bug, or task.

-Read more about creating, editing, and deleting statuses in the workflow editor.
+More about creating, editing, and deleting statuses in the workflow editor

-Jira lets you collect many statuses under a to-do, in-progress, or done category.
-These categories help you sort, filter, and report on your project work.
-For example, you might have a “Backlog” to-do status and a “Waiting for approval” to-do status.
-Or, you might have a “Developing” in-progress status and an “In review” in-progress status.
+Jira lets you collect many statuses under a to do, in progress, or done category.
+These categories help you sort, filter, and report on your work.
+For example, you might have a “Backlog” to do status and a “Waiting for approval” to do status.
+Or, you might have a “Developing” in progress status and an “In review” in progress status.

-Read more about creating, editing, and deleting statuses in the workflow editor.
+More about creating, editing, and deleting statuses in the workflow editor

 Transitions become pretty powerful when you add rules to them.
 Rules automate repetitive actions when people move work between statuses.
-Read more about adding rules workflow rules.
+Read about how to add workflow rules

 To view a work type’s workflow:

-Next to your project's name in the sidebar, select more actions (•••), Project settings, and then Work types.
+Next to your space's name in the sidebar, select More actions (•••), then Space settings, then Work types.

 From the sidebar, select the work type you want to know more about.